 Do I need an Apple Watch with Cellular connectivity?

 All of the Apple Watch models currently sold offer a GPS-only model or a GPS + Cellular version.
 Both the GPS-only and the GPS + Cellular iterations of the Apple Watch can make and receive calls, send and receive texts, get notifications, listen to music directly, and perform actions for various supported third-party apps.
 The big difference is that the Cellular model allows you to use your Apple Watch, even if your iPhone is nowhere near you.
 If that sounds like something you need, then go for Cellular.
 Bear in mind, though, that the Cellular models are generally a tad more expensive and require you to have a data plan with your carrier or service which may cost more per month.
 Using your Apple Watch's cellular capabilities will also have an impact on battery life.

-The Apple Watch Series 5 with GPS + Cellular supports international emergency calling, even if you don't have an active cellular plan.
+The Apple Watch Series 5, Apple Watch SE, and Apple Watch Series 6 with GPS + Cellular support international emergency calling, even if you don't have an active cellular plan.

 Will my Apple Watch bands still fit if I upgrade to a new model?

 Yes!
 The great news about upgrading your Apple Watch is that you can keep your existing band collection.
 If you have a 38mm Apple Watch, your bands will work with 38mm or 40mm Apple Watch devices of any series.
-Similarly, if you're currently using a 42mm Apple Watch, your bands are compatible with the 44mm Apple Watch Series 4 and 5 devices too.
+Similarly, if you're currently using a 42mm Apple Watch, your bands are compatible with the 44mm Apple Watch devices, too.